heyatlas/logger/README.md

   },
 });

-logger.error("Something went wrong", {
+// Regular logging with level validation logger.error("Something went wrong", {
   slack: { channel: "#alerts" },
   error: new Error("Details here"),
 });

+// Direct Slack messaging without level validation
+// Useful for sending notifications that don't need to go through the logger logger.slackLogger?.sendDirect("#notifications", "Important notification");
 ```

+The `sendDirect` method allows you to send messages directly to Slack without any formatting or level validation.
+This is useful for:

+- Sending simple notifications that don't need to be logged
+- Reusing the SlackLogger instance in other parts of your application
+- Sending plain text messages to specific channels

 ### Environment-based Configuration